This Car Comparison Spreadsheet Will Help You Get the Best Deal

 - Warranty.
 A new-car warranty isn’t the most exciting feature to consider, but when car manufacturers like Hyundai offer 10-year powertrain warranties, it’s a little harder to accept a car that is only under warranty for five years.

 - Fuel economy.
-Fuel prices were almost nonexistent at the start of COVID-19, but two years in (and with war raging in Europe), fuel costs are at an all-time high.
-It’s important to prioritize a vehicle that gets excellent gas mileage — or even a hybrid, plug-in hybrid or electric vehicle.
+Fuel prices have calmed down from their peak highs in 2022, but they’re still nowhere near what they were pre-pandemic.
+It’s important to prioritize a vehicle that gets excellent gas mileage — or even a hybrid, plug-in hybrid or electric vehicle — to save money on gas.

 - Safety scores.
 An increasing number of new vehicles come with a standard comprehensive suite of active safety technologies (blind spot monitoring, automatic emergency braking, lane-keep assist, etc.), so it’s more important to consider scores from NHTSA and IIHS to determine the safest model in the segment.